varchasviv/Google-Trends-Report-Automation/README.md

 Download the files, open shiny_google_trends_app.Rmd in RStudio, and hit "Run Document".

-A selectively functioning version of the app has been deployed here: https://varchasvivedula.shinyapps.io/Google-Trends-Report-Automation/
+Work in progress: A selectively functioning version of the app has been deployed here: https://varchasvivedula.shinyapps.io/Google-Trends-Report-Automation/